 Finally, be strengthened in the Lord and in the strength of his power.
 Clothe yourselves with the full armor of God so that you may be able to stand against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world rulers of this darkness, against the spiritual forces of evil in the heavens.
 For this reason, take up the full armor of God so that you may be able to stand your ground on the evil day, and having done everything, to stand.
 (Ephesians 6:10-13)

 Note this passage of scripture is not describing our being strong in our ability but rather being strong in the ability of Jesus.
-We are to put on Jesus by putting on or rather putting into our spiritual heart the various truths of the scripture identified by pieces of armor.
+We are to put on Jesus by putting on or putting into our spiritual hearts the various truths of the scripture identified by armor pieces.

 Belt of Truth (Ephesians 6:14) The truth that holds everything together like a belt is that God is grace, mercy-love, and compassion, and He is for us and not against us (Exodus 34:6,7.
 Romans 8:31).
 For prayer, this is a reminder that we must pray the truth, also known as praying the promises (1) of the Bible.